-If you can’t share a photograph of Marcel Proust playing air-guitar with a tennis racket when it’s the opening day of Wimbledon, when can you?
+When else would it be appropriate to share a photo of Marcel Proust mimicking playing the guitar with a tennis racket if not on the opening day of Wimbledon?

-In France, as in England, tennis provoked displays of social and intellectual snobbery.
-The mindless physical exertion of newly imported British sports clearly separated brain from body, and their rituals were just part of a pernicious anglomania that was sweeping the upper classes of French society in the late nineteenth century.
+In France, much like in England, tennis sparked exhibitions of social and intellectual elitism.
+The seemingly mindless physical activity associated with the newly introduced British sports distinctly delineated the realms of the mind and the body.
+These rituals contributed to a harmful trend of Anglomania that was spreading among the upper echelons of French society in the late nineteenth century.